Code4Nepal/geo/README.md

-# vdc.geojson file creation
+# gadm/vdc.geojson file creation

-`vdc.geojson` was created from Nepal shapefile data downloaded from http://gadm.org.
+`gadm/vdc.geojson` was created from Nepal shapefile data downloaded from http://gadm.org.
 The zip of shapefile data was uploaded to http://www.mapshaper.org and then downloaded as geojson data for administrative level 4, the village development committee level.

-# vdc.geojson property structure example
+# gadm/vdc.geojson property structure example

 Below is a snippet from the `vdc.geojson` file.
 It is the properties element for one of the VDCs.